 On September 26, 2016, the Company announced that it had entered into a multi-year strategic alliance with The University of Texas MD Anderson Cancer Center ("MD Anderson") designed to expedite the development of T-cell therapies for multiple types of cancer.
-The Company and MD Anderson will collaborate in a number of studies including clinical and preclinical development of the Company's SPEAR T-cell therapies targeting NY-ESO, MAGE-A10 and future clinical stage first and second generation SPEAR T-cell therapies such as MAGE-A4 across a number of cancers, including bladder, lung, ovarian, head and neck, melanoma, sarcoma, esophageal and gastric cancers.
+The Company and MD Anderson are collaborating on a number of studies including clinical and preclinical development of the Company's SPEAR T-cell therapies targeting NY-ESO and MAGE-A10 and will collaborate on future clinical stage first and second generation SPEAR T-cell therapies such as MAGE-A4 across a number of cancers, including bladder, lung, ovarian, head and neck, melanoma, sarcoma, esophageal and gastric cancers.

-Under the terms of the alliance agreement, the Company has committed funding of at least \$19,644,000 to fund studies under the alliance agreement.
-Payment of this funding is contingent on mutual agreement to study orders, in order for any study to be included under the alliance, and the performance of set milestones by MD Anderson.
-The Company made an upfront payment of \$3,412,000 to MD Anderson in the three months ended March 31, 2017 and will make further payments to MD Anderson as certain milestones are achieved.
+Under the terms of the agreement, the Company has committed at least \$19,644,000 to fund studies.
+Payment of this funding is contingent on mutual agreement to study orders in order for any study to be included under the alliance and the performance of set milestones by MD Anderson.
+The Company made an upfront payment of \$3,412,000 to MD Anderson in the nine months ended September 30, 2017 and is obligated to make further payments to MD Anderson as certain milestones are achieved.
 These costs will be expensed to research and development as MD Anderson renders the services under the strategic alliance.

-The alliance agreement may be terminated by either party for material breach by the other party.
-Individual studies may be terminated inter alia for material breach, health and safety concerns or where the institutional review board, the review board at the clinical site with oversight of the clinical study, requests termination of any study.
+The agreement may be terminated by either party for material breach by the other party.
+Individual studies may be terminated for, amongst other things, material breach, health and safety concerns or where the institutional review board, the review board at the clinical site with oversight of the clinical study, requests termination of any study.
 Where any legal or regulatory authorization is finally withdrawn or terminated, the relevant study will also terminate automatically.